browserengineering/book/book/embeds.md

 happens both inside `Browser` and inside `Tab`, to reduce latency.
 That was already quite complicated, so to keep things simple, we won't support both for non-root iframes.
-We'll need a new commit parameter so the browser thread knows whether the root frame focused:
+We'll need a new commit parameter so the browser thread knows whether the root frame is focused:

 ``` {.python}
 class CommitData: